nipy/nipype/doc/users/resource_sched_profiler.rst

 The plugin will then queue eligible nodes for execution based on their expected usage via the ``num_threads`` and ``estimated_memory_gb`` interface parameters.
-If the plugin sees that only 3 of its 4 processors and 4 GB of its 6 GB of RAM are being used, it will attempt to execute the next available node as long as its ``num_threads = 1`` and ``estimated_memory_gb  <= 2``.
-If this is not the case, it will continue to check every available node in the queue until it sees a node that meets these conditions or it waits for a executing node to finish to earn back the necessary resources.
+If the plugin sees that only 3 of its 4 processors and 4 GB of its 6 GB of RAM are being used by running nodes, it will attempt to execute the next available node as long as its ``num_threads = 1`` and ``estimated_memory_gb  <= 2``.
+If this is not the case, it will continue to check every available node in the queue until it sees a node that meets these conditions, or it waits for an executing node to finish to earn back the necessary resources.
 The priority of the queue is highest for nodes with the most ``estimated_memory_gb`` followed by nodes with the most expected ``num_threads``.

 Runtime Profiler and using the Callback Log
 ===========================================
 It is not always easy to estimate the amount of resources a particular function or command uses.
 To help with this, Nipype provides some feedback about the system resources used by every node during workflow execution via the built-in runtime profiler.
-The runtime profiler is automatically enabled if the] ``psutil`` Python package is installed and found on the system.
+The runtime profiler is automatically enabled if the ``psutil`` Python package is installed and found on the system.
 If the package is not found, the workflow will run normally without the runtime profiler.

-The runtime profiler records the number of threads and the amount of memory (GB) used as ``runtime_threads`` and ``runtime_memory_gb`` in the Node's ``result.runtime`` parameter.
-Since the node object is pickled and written to disk in its working directory, these values are available for analysis after node or workflow execution by parsing the pickle file contents in Python.
+The runtime profiler records the number of threads and the amount of memory (GB) used as ``runtime_threads`` and ``runtime_memory_gb`` in the Node's ``result.runtime`` attribute.
+Since the node object is pickled and written to disk in its working directory, these values are available for analysis after node or workflow execution by manually parsing the pickle file contents.

 Nipype also provides a logging mechanism for saving node runtime statistics to a JSON-style log file via the ``log_nodes_cb`` logger function.
 This is enabled